peterfox1/fsmp-print/fs-macro-panel/README.md

 Filament Guidelines
 * Silver
-  * Prusa Silver PLA (used for assembled devices)
+  * Prusa Silver PLA (non-glitter)
-  * Amazon Basics Silver PLA (good colour match)
+  * Amazon Basics Silver PLA
-  * Basicfil Silver PLA (good colour match)
+  * Basicfil Silver PLA
 * Translucent
-  * A translucent white/natural filament will provide the soft lighting effect for the buttons.
+  * Used for the illuminated buttons.
-  * Clear PLA works but produces a slightly harsher effect (photos coming soon)
-  * Reprapper Translucent PLA (used for assembled devices) (Discontinued!)
+  * Reprapper Translucent (+glow) PLA (used for assembled devices) (Discontinued!)
-  * Awaiting stock to confirm effectiveness: Amazon Basics 'Translucent' PLA.

-Testing Updates:
-* 05 April : Tested Amazon Basics Silver PLA and Basicfil silver PLA. (good match)
-* 05 April : Tested buttons with Amazon Basics Clear PLA. (works, slightly harsher lighting)
+  * Amazon Basics Clear/Translucent PLA with 50% infill.
+(Good match).
+12g / 4 meters (12 buttons) of this is included with the self-print kits!

 ---
 #### Body (x1)